gyanezfeliu/OpenCloning/readme.md

 ## Intro

-ShareYourCloning is a web application to generate molecular cloning strategies in json format, and share them with others.
+OpenCloning is a web application to generate molecular cloning strategies in json format, and share them with others.
 It is the first brick in the construction of [Genestorian](https://www.genestorian.org/), a web application to manage collections of plasmids, strains and cell lines.

 You can find a demo video of the application at https://www.youtube.com/watch?v=n0hedzvpW88

 ## :timer_clock: Getting started in 5 minutes

-If you just want to try the application, the easiest way is to go to the hosted version at: [https://shareyourcloning.org/](https://shareyourcloning.org/).
+If you just want to try the application, the easiest way is to go to the hosted version at: [https://opencloning.org/](https://opencloning.org/).

 If you want to quickly set up a local instance of the application using docker, you can clone this repository, and from the root directory call: